MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 ![basic file log filter.](media/file-log-filter-basic-1.png)

-To drill down into more specific files, you can expand the basic filter by clicking Advanced.
+To drill down into more specific files, you can expand the basic filter by clicking **Advanced**.

 ![advanced file log filter.](media/file-log-filter-advanced-1.png)